HumanExposure/data_mgmt_scripts/puc_prediction/DETAILS.md

 ![https://res.cloudinary.com/springboard-images/image/upload/q_auto,f_auto,fl_lossy/wordpress/2017/08/wmd-Copy.png](images/word_embed_example.png)

 ### Modeling the PUC
 Modeling is done with an SVM, with the vector representing the product name as the input.
 Given that PUCs have three separate levels, a classifier was trained for each part.
 This means three models are used for each product to make a prediction.
-Because the higher level PUCs have a higher prediction accuracy, a misclassified product should still have a prediction that is more accurate that if only one classifier was used for each product.
-Additionally, bootstrap aggregation exists as an option in the script to guard against overfitting.
+Because the higher level PUCs have a higher prediction accuracy, a misclassified product should still have a prediction that is more accurate than if only one classifier were used for each product.
+Additionally, bootstrap aggregation exists as an option in the script to guard against variance in classes with only a few products.

 **Example model definition**
 ```python